Frequently Asked Questions About Travel Expense Reimbursements and Per Diem Allowances

 - Do I get a per diem allowance for trips of 25 miles or less?

-- Does the per diem allowance cover all expenses at an appeal related function?
+- Does the per diem allowance cover all of my expenses at a case related function?

-No. Generally speaking, the per diem allowance applies only to meals and lodging.
-It does not cover, for example, room video rentals or clerk copying charges.
-(Copying charges should be anticipated and may be covered under a separate pre-authorization for expenditure from the Court.)
+No. The per diem allowance generally applies only to meals and lodging.
+For example, it does not cover room video rentals or clerk copying charges.
+(Copying charges should be anticipated and may be covered under a separate preauthorization for expenditure from the Court.)

 - Will I also be reimbursed for my travel expenses?